jsonresume/jsonresume.org/themes/stackoverflow/README.md

 I made this as a basis for others to add more languages.
 The repo comes with a new stack (`react`) and new productivity tools (`storybook` and `i18next`) to ease the work.
 So I kindly invite you to open an issue for the new language you want to add and then make a PR providing support for that language.

-## Previews

-### Example CV

-There is an automatic [deployment](https://stackoverflow-jsonresume-example.netlify.app/) of a made up example CV with this theme.

-### Storybook deployment

-There is an automatic storybook [deployment](https://sb-stackoverflow-jsonresume-theme.netlify.app/).

 ## Remarks

 The CVs of Samantha Jones were made up / translated for me by ChatGPT.
 I also used ChatGPT to translate all handlebars templates to `jsx` code.
 Worked brilliantly and saved me so much time!